tthorntone/AdNauseam-Wiki/Dynamic-filtering:-Benefits-of-blocking-3rd-party-iframe-tags.md

 ### Malware protection

 `iframe` tags are very often used by malware code on compromised web sites.
-A recent example of this is ~~[jquery.com](http://blog.jquery.com/2014/09/24/update-on-jquery-com-compromises/)~~ [Firefox's javascript-based PDF reader](https://blog.mozilla.org/security/2015/08/06/firefox-exploit-found-in-the-wild/).
+A recent example of this is ~~[jquery.com](http://blog.jquery.com/2014/09/24/update-on-jquery-com-compromises/)~~ ~~[Firefox's javascript-based PDF reader](https://blog.mozilla.org/security/2015/08/06/firefox-exploit-found-in-the-wild/)~~ [Malware With Your News?
+Forbes Website Victim of Malvertising Attack](https://www.fireeye.com/blog/threat-research/2015/09/malvertising_attack.html).

 Using 3rd-party-sourced `<iframe>` to inject exploit on a user's computer is quite a common technique: